collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### "Fork and Pull"

-The “Fork and Pull” Model is typically used in user account repos, because users come across repos they want to contribute to but don’t have write access to
+The “Fork and Pull” Model is typically used in user account repos, because users come across repos they want to contribute to but don’t have write access to and need to fork it to contribute

 </td></tr>